How To Establish an Effective Decision-Making Process for Your Team in 5 Simple Steps

 - If this option worked out, what would we be celebrating a year from now (or whatever the timeline should be)?

 - If this goes badly, what happens to us?

 Final two questions:

 - If this works out, what does it do to our community?

 - What happens to our community if this fails?

 Why these questions?

-Writing this down helps anyone you’re deciding with make sure you both actually understand the options in the same way.
-It’s shocking how often people don’t realize they’re talking about completely different things, or looking at entirely different facts, and this helps avoid those kind of misunderstandings.
+Writing this down helps anyone you’re deciding to make sure you both actually understand the options in the same way.
+It’s shocking how often people don’t realize they’re talking about completely different things or looking at entirely different facts, and this helps avoid that kind of misunderstanding.

-It also highlights individual biases, as the facts each person chooses helps you understand how they perceive that option and the decision.
+It also highlights individual biases, as the facts each person chooses help you understand how they perceive that option and the decision.